-As required by Section 2.1 of the Australian Energy Regulator's (AER's) Forecasting Best Practice Guidelines (FBPG), AEMO is consulting on its Electricity Demand Forecasting Methodology in accordance with the FBPG consultation process in Appendix A.
+As required by Section 2.1 of the Australian Energy Regulator's (AER's) Forecasting Best Practice Guidelines1 (FBPG), AEMO has consulted on its Electricity Demand Forecasting Methodology in accordance with the FBPG consultation process in Appendix A.

 While the FBPG is only applicable to AEMO's National Electricity Market (NEM) forecasting function, AEMO intends to apply a consistent forecast approach across the NEM and Western Australia's Wholesale Electricity Market (WEM) wherever possible.
-So, with the exception of references to the FBPG and where noted otherwise, this draft determination and the Methodology apply to both.
+So, with the exception of references to the FBPG and where noted otherwise, this Final Determination and the Methodology apply to both.

-AEMO's indicative timeline for this consultation is outlined below.
-Future dates may be adjusted depending on the number and complexity of issues raised in submissions.
+AEMO's timeline for this consultation is outlined below.